Does Local Urban Governance Status Matter? Evidence from India: Background Data

 \subsubsection{What comes with ULB recognition?}

 When a settlement receives statutory recognition as an Urban Local Body (ULB), it undergoes a fundamental transformation in governance structure, fiscal arrangements, and administrative responsibilities.
 The 74th Constitutional Amendment Act of 1992 mandates that ULBs assume control over 18 functions listed in the Twelfth Schedule, including urban planning, regulation of land use, roads and bridges, water supply, public health and sanitation, fire services, urban poverty alleviation, and provision of urban amenities \citep{MHA_74thAmendment}.
+Crucially, ULB recognition brings changes in three key dimensions: